William Gibson: Cultural significance

 Gibson's work has influenced several popular musicians: references to his fiction appear in the music of Stuart Hamm, (Note: Several track names on Hamm's Kings of Sleep album ("Black Ice", "Count Zero", "Kings of Sleep") reference Gibson's work.)
 Billy Idol, (Note: Idol released an album in 1993 titled Cyberpunk, which featured a track named Neuromancer.
 Robert Christgau excoriated Idol's treatment of cyberpunk, and Gibson later stated that Idol had "turned it into something very silly.")
 Warren Zevon, (Note: Zevon's 1989 album Transverse City was inspired by Gibson's fiction.)
 Deltron 3030, Straylight Run (whose name is derived from a sequence in Neuromancer) and Sonic Youth.
 U2's Zooropa album was heavily influenced by Neuromancer, and the band at one point planned to scroll the text of Neuromancer above them on a concert tour, although this did not end up happening.
 Members of the band did, however, provide background music for the audiobook version of Neuromancer as well as appearing in No Maps for These Territories, a biographical documentary of Gibson.
 He returned the favour by writing an article about the band's Vertigo Tour for Wired in August 2005.
 The band Zeromancer take their name from Neuromancer.

 The film The Matrix (1999) drew inspiration for its title, characters and story elements from the Sprawl trilogy.
 The characters of Neo and Trinity in The Matrix are similar to Bobby Newmark (Count Zero) and Molly ("Johnny Mnemonic", Neuromancer).
-Like Turner, protagonist of Gibson's Count Zero, characters in The Matrix download instructions (to fly a helicopter and to "know kung fu", respectively) directly into their heads, and both Neuromancer and The Matrix feature artificial intelligences which strive to free themselves from human control.
+Like Turner, protagonist of Gibson's Count Zero, characters in The Matrix download instructions (to fly a helicopter and to "know jiu-jitsu", respectively) directly into their heads, and both Neuromancer and The Matrix feature artificial intelligences which strive to free themselves from human control.
 Critics have identified marked similarities between Neuromancer and the film's cinematography and tone.
 In spite of his initial reticence about seeing the film on its release, Gibson later described it as "arguably the ultimate 'cyberpunk' artifact."
 In 2008 he received honorary doctorates from Simon Fraser University and Coastal Carolina University.
 He was inducted by Science Fiction Hall of Fame that same year, presented by his close friend and collaborator Jack Womack.